Having a great design can help you turn your website into a lead generation machine. Use these tips to help turn your website into a lead machine.

-Whilst to a certain degree functionality trumps aesthetics (think Google), that doesn’t mean you show ignore the look and feel of your website.
+Whilst to a certain degree functionality trumps aesthetics (think Google), that doesn’t mean you should ignore the look and feel of your website.

 Your website should be easy to use, but it should also be visually appealing.
 According to HubSpot, the way to do this is through consistency.
 “Consistency means making everything match.
 Heading sizes, font choices, coloring, button styles, spacing, design elements, illustration styles, photo choices, etc. Everything should be themed to make your design coherent between pages and on the same page.”
 Your pages need to look like they belong to the same website, not a hodge podge of drastically conflicting design elements from one page to another.